 3. Clean the Carburetor

 If the connectors are not the problem, you will probably have to remove the carb and give it a thorough cleaning.
 Detach the choke and throttle linkages from the lever and gently slide the carburetor off its mounting bolts.
 At this point, you might need to unscrew some parts to take the entire carburetor apart.
 Detach the primer from the base and remove the metering plate and gasket.
-Now that you have the internal components exposed, take your carb cleaning solution and spray the inside of the ports to clean out any residue.
+Now that you have the internal components exposed take your carburetor cleaning solution and spray the inside of the ports to clean out any residue.
 You can also take a soft cloth and give it a thorough wipe-down once you are done.

 4. Examine the Carburetor's Fuel Bowl

 You should check the bowl of the carburetor as well.
 The fuel bowl contains a small reservoir of gas that feeds the engine to keep it burning.
 Over time, the fuel bowl will collect stale gas, which will evaporate and form a residue.
 The fuel bowl is usually located behind the air filter.
-It has a distinctive bowl shape so you can’t miss it.
+It has a distinctive bowl shape, so you can’t miss it.

 5. Clean Off any Rust

-You might also find that your carburetor has some rust built-up.
+You might also find that your carburetor has some rust built up.
 It’s probably a good time to clean off this rust.
 You can clean it off with some sandpaper to remove the rust.

 6. Reassemble the Carburetor